 None of these tips turn your living room into an untouchable space where you’re afraid to sit down.
 Instead, these doable tricks help keep your space neat and organized even on those lazy Saturdays you love so much.
 Here’s what you need to know about decluttering your living room and keeping it as orderly as possible.

 If you’re the only one living in your home, it’s simpler to keep things organized.
 Add in spouses, children, family, or roommates, and things get a little more complicated.
 People sometimes use the living room for different things, so creating zones can help prevent clutter creep.
 Susie Novak Interiors suggests ways of creating unique living room zones.

 Children want to be around you, so create areas where they can play.
-Add some hidden storage like stylish bins to hide small pieces, and make use of the Montessori mat.
-Use a small blanket or rug to give your child a clear space to play (for more guidance on the aesthetic element, learn how to decorate living rooms with rugs with our top tips!)
+Add some stylish bins to hide small pieces or toys, and make use of the Montessori mat.
+Alternatively, you can use a small blanket or rug to give your child a clear space to play (for more guidance on the aesthetic element, learn how to decorate living rooms with rugs with our top tips!)
 All the toy cars stay on the mat, and when your child is ready for building blocks, the toy cars go back in their rightful bin.